CodyNicholson/Backend_Development_Notes/The_Complete_Java_Developer_Course/4_OOP_Classes_Constructors_Inheritance/classes.md

 -

-If we made out memeber/instance variables in the Car class public, we could do "porsche.model = '2017 CoolCarName'" - we could set that instance variable of our object
+If we made out member/instance variables in the Car class public, we could do "porsche.model = '2017 CoolCarName'" - we could set that instance variable of our object

 The reason we do not do this is because that violates the laws of OOP, because then ANYONE could change the model of your Car object at anytime, and you don't want your object to be vulnerable

 ***

-###Setter Method
+### Setter Method

 If we do want to change the model we create a method in the Car class to do so: